Chao Valley

 Chao Valley is an area located at south of Virú Valley in La Libertad Region, northern Peru.
 It has significant agricultural resources, notably asparagus and blueberries.
 The valley rises up on both sides of the Chao River.

 Description

-Mainly It is an agricultural zone that is part of the project Chavimochic in its third stage.
+It is mainly an agricultural zone that is part of the Chavimochic project in its third stage.

 Localities in the valley

-Some localities in Chao valley are:
+Some localities in Chao Valley are: